What is a Flexible MBA Program? What are the Benefits?

 The 21st century has been excellent for MBA programs.
 Not only have they grown in popularity, but the available choices for students in the types and formats of MBA programs have increased.
 As a result, applications for (and enrollment in) two-year MBA programs have exploded during the past decade.

-However, the range of MBA candidates is broadening, and now includes many older people and already a part of the workforce.
+However, the range of MBA candidates is broadening, and now includes many older people and others who are already a part of the workforce.
 Older candidates may be looking for MBA programs that delve into more advanced topics, allow credit transfer through work experience, or are specifically geared toward growing one’s career into leadership and/or management.
 Because of age, employment, or other life responsibilities, going back to school full-time on campus may be impossible for some prospective MBA students.

 This guide explores the benefits of flexible MBA programs, which offer minimal disruption to students’ existing schedules.